nickthecook/ops/README.md

 [View on RubyGems.org](https://rubygems.org/gems/ops_team)

 `ops` is like an operations team for your project.
-It allows you to implement simple automation for your project that can be used by both developers and CI.
+It allows you to implement automation for your project in a simple and readable way.

 `ops` aims to be:

 - **simple**: easy to use even for people who know nothing about how the tool works; no "namespaces" or DSLs
-- **self-contained**: no references to external resources, just run `git clone` and `ops up`
+- **self-contained**: no references to external resources, just run `git clone` and `ops up` to use an `ops`-enabled project
-- **environment-aware**: make things easy in `dev` while allowing it to co-exist with `production`
+- **self-documenting**: your `ops` configuration documents how to use your code by automating it; no documentation drift

 With this `ops.yml` in your repo root: